 Passengers travelling in economy class do not have any free checked bags included in their ticket price.
 Passengers in business class are permitted a maximum of 20kg of baggage, with the maximum combined dimensions (length + width + height) of 158cm.

 Passengers wishing to check-in at the airport can do so between 3 and 1 hour(s) before your flight is scheduled to depart.
-Complete check-in by visiting staff at the airline’s check-in counter.
+Complete check-in by visiting staff at the airline’s check-in counter at the airport.
+Please allow at the airport early in order to avoid long queues.

 AirAsia X's Economy Class is one of two cabin classes that the airline offers.